The Best Dental Online Marketing Strategies Ever?

 You might also want to include paid advertising in your online marketing strategies.
-This may include PPC (pay-per-click) advertising through search engines, such as Google AdWords or other PPC networks.
+This may include PPC (pay-per-click) advertising through search engines, such as Google Ads or other PPC networks.
 About 39% of all online marketing spending is spent on PPC advertising.

 Even though the majority of internet users will ignore advertisements that appear in search engine listings, the users that do click on these ads are more likely to follow through with an action on the website that they visit.
 This means the traffic you receive from paid ads should result in a higher conversion rate than the traffic you get through organic search results.

 Remember that you only pay for the number of people that click on your ads.
 If your ads are targeted correctly, this can be a big help for your dental practice.
 Through the use of proper keyword research, a PPC ad campaign can help you target local people in need of dental services.

 Paid listing should not be overlooked as an effective form of dental marketing, and there are a lot of websites that you can advertise on, including Yelp, which can be a great lead generator for doctors of all specialties.